rickosborne/cascades/md/36-6-3-dinner.md

 Did you get an electric shock?
 Made your hand go numb?"

-Fries, half way to my mouth but forgotten, hung in the air between us.
+Fries, half-way to my mouth but forgotten, hung in the air between us.

 "Yeah, exactly that.
 What was that?"